cdktf/cdktf-provider-googlebeta/docs/googleComputeResizeRequest.java.md

 The group's target size will be increased by this number.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.19.0/docs/resources/google_compute_resize_request#resize_by GoogleComputeResizeRequest#resize_by}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.20.0/docs/resources/google_compute_resize_request#resize_by GoogleComputeResizeRequest#resize_by}

----

-##### `zone`<sup>Required</sup> <a name="zone" id="@cdktf/provider-google-beta.googleComputeResizeRequest.GoogleComputeResizeRequest.Initializer.parameter.zone"></a>

-- *Type:* java.lang.String

-The reference of the compute zone scoping this request.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.19.0/docs/resources/google_compute_resize_request#zone GoogleComputeResizeRequest#zone}

 ---